evidentlyai/evidently/docs/book/introduction/core-concepts.md

 [All tests](all-tests.md)
 {% endcontent-ref %}

-# When to use tests
+## When to use tests

 For **test-based monitoring** of production ML models: tests are best suited for integration in ML prediction pipelines.
+You can easily integrate Evidently Tests with workflow management tools like Airflow.

 You can use them to perform batch checks for your data or models.

 For example, you can run the tests when you:
 * get a new batch of the input data